indydutch/Neo-Blockchain-App/README.md

 #### **Code Organization:**

 - index.html: driver html for the dApp front-end.
 Shows a button to the user.
 When the button is pressed, it shows the result "World" along with the current block that has been generated on the blockchain.
+In addition, the user can upload a PDF file which is converted to base64, then back to PDF form and shown to the user.
+This functionality will eventually be used and store the encrypted base64 PDF string on the Blockchain for later retrieval.

 #### **Code Building:**